pereznetworks/WeatherX/WeatherX/README.md

     - b: a code review has been done to make sure...
       - ii: no Geolocation of any kind is done by any code, modules or html/css used by this app.

-## B: Geocoding: (converting a typed text, into a location with longitude and latitude coordinates )
+## C: Geocoding: (converting a typed text, into a location with longitude and latitude coordinates )
  - 1: Geocoding is done using text submitted in the navBar3 InputControls form
     - a: submitted text input is sent to the WeatherX's back-end server
       - i: the WeatherX Server sends this text a as part of API request to TomTom's Search API